princebirring/Machine-Learning-II/MiniProject-II/README.md

 and put them in the directory where you want to run your programs.
 2. Run the following commands on terminal in the your working path directory:

-               1.  chmod   777 create_mnsit.sh
+                 chmod   777 create_mnsit.sh
-               2.  chmod   777  get_mnsit.sh
+                 chmod   777  get_mnsit.sh
-               3.  . /getmnist.sh
+                 . /getmnist.sh

 3. Open up the create_mnist.sh and change the path to of EXAMPLE and DATA to the directory that you are working with.
-Then run the following c ommands.
+Then run the following commands.<br/>
-               1. ./create_mnist.sh
+                     ./create_mnist.sh

 4. By this time you should have the train and test lmdb files of the mnist data set.
 5. Download lenet_solver.prototxt, lenet_train_test.prototxt from GitHub and put them in the directory.
 Change the path of net in